Impact of micro-bends and macro-bends on the optical budget of telecoms networks

 Indeed, when a bending fault is present on the network, it can be difficult or even impossible to correct.
 In the case of macro-bending, the origin of which generally comes from incorrect installation of the cable or bare fibre, a correction may sometimes be possible, but it involves a new cost of labour and travel (e.g. another intervention on the splicing boxes).
 In the case of micro-bending, it is almost always irreversible.
 The cable will have to be replaced, which also entails new costs.

-These defects, not taken into account in the basic engineering of the optical network, can be added to the other sources of attenuation inherent to optical fibres (absorption and diffusion) and extrinsic to this transmission medium (splices and connectors).
+These defects, not taken into account in the basic engineering of the optical network, can be added to the other sources of attenuation inherent to optical fibres (absorption diffusion, ageing) and extrinsic to this transmission medium (splices, connectors, splitters).